 You might be interested in these links to learn more about how Unitarianism and Judaism have

 connections.
-Our congregation hasn’t regularly offered gatherings to celebrate Jewish holidays, but there does seem to be some enthusiasm for doing so.
+Our congregation hasn’t regularly offered gatherings to celebrate Jewish holidays in recent years, but now there does seem to be some enthusiasm for doing so.

 Jewish Unitarian Universalists